Semiconductor Supply Chain: A Complete Guide to Challenges, Processes and Global Trends

 2. Foundries (Manufacturing Units)

-3. Equipment and Material Suppliers
+3. Suppliers of Equipment and Materials

 4. Assembly and Testing Units